 - Explore fascinating collections spanning more than two million years of history at the British Museum.

 - Discover the stories of those who have lived through conflict at the Imperial War Museum London.

 - Visit the Dub London: Bassline of a City exhibition at the Museum of London to celebrate dub reggae and its influence on the capital.
-2 Oct-31 Jan
+Until 31 Jan

-- Plan a day out in South Kensignton to visit the V&A Museum, the Natural History Museum and the Science Museum.
+- Plan a day out in South Kensington to visit the V&A, the Natural History Museum and the Science Museum.

 - Enter the world of electronic music at the Design Museum’s Electronic: From Kraftwerk to The Chemical Brothers exhibition.
 Until 14 Feb

 - Don't miss the Design Museum's Margaret Calvert: Woman at Work exhibition, celebrating the work of the graphic design pioneer.
 Until 10 Jan